A Comprehensive Guide on How to Apply for a Personal Loan

 1. Check your rate.

 Some lenders let you check your loan rate without submitting a formal application.
-At LendingClub, we use information like your name, address, date of birth, income, and how much you want to borrow to see if you’re likely to qualify for a loan and provide an estimated rate.
+At LendingClub Bank, we use information like your name, address, date of birth, income, and how much you want to borrow to see if you’re likely to qualify for a loan and provide an estimated rate.
 Checking your rate allows you to compare multiple potential loan offers and typically doesn’t impact your credit score.
-When comparing rates and offers, make sure to review total loan amounts, APRs, interest rates, repayment periods, and fees.

 Once you’ve decided on a lender, complete an official application.
 In most cases, you’ll be required to submit documentation that verifies your identity, residence, or income.
 This can include a photo copy of your government-issued photo ID, recent utility bills, or other documents.
 You can usually submit copies of required documents from your mobile device or your computer.

-Loan approval can take anywhere from a few hours to several days.
-At LendingClub, most members are approved within 24 hours.3 We also give you the ability to check your application status at any time.
+At LendingClub, most members are approved within a couple of hours.
+We also give you the ability to check your application status at any time.

-Your offer may be different than when you checked your rate, so take care to review the terms in detail before accepting.
+Your actual offer may be different than what it was when you checked your rate, so take care to review the terms in detail before accepting.

 When applying for personal loans, the decisioning process varies.
 However, at LendingClub, we look at information from your application and credit report, as well as your payment history and other factors.